iai-callgrind/iai-callgrind/README.md

 IAI_CALLGRIND_RUNNER=/tmp/bin/iai-callgrind-runner cargo bench --bench my-bench
 ```

-When updating the `iai-callgrind` library, you'll also need to update `iai-callgrind-runner` and
+When updating the `iai-callgrind` library, you'll also need to update
-vice-versa or else the benchmark runner will exit with an error.
+`iai-callgrind-runner` and vice-versa or else the benchmark runner will exit
+with an error.
+Otherwise, there is no need to interact with
+`iai-callgrind-runner` as it is just an implementation detail.

 Since the `iai-callgrind-runner` version must match the `iai-callgrind` library
 version it's best to automate this step in the CI.
 A job step in the github